Fronkon Games

 • 0.0000001225 kg/m³ at 50,000 meters.

 • Speed Of Sound: Speed of sound for Mach calculations (default value is 343 m/s at sea level).
+If a WeatherSystem is registered and active, this value is overridden by its computed speed of sound.

 • 295 m/s at 10,000 meters.